lisp-docs/process-dpans3r/md-files/chap-17.md

 **Notes:**

-If *sequence* is a *vector* , the result might or might not be simple, and might or might not be *identical*
+If *sequence* is a *vector* , the result might or might not be simple, and might or might not be *identical* **17–28** Programming Language—Common Lisp

+Version 15.17R, X3J13/94-101R.

+Fri 12-Aug-1994 6:35pm EDT

 to *sequence*.